 Bellringers are a great “small dose” poetry experience.
-Here are tips and ideas for using poetry bell ringers, plus you get a free week!
+Here are tips and ideas for using poetry bell ringers.

 Perfect for the end of your poetry unit, this resource reviews figurative language, poetic devices, and has close reading choices for differentiation!
 I have a paper and a digital version of this game.

 Blog post: Found Poetry in Fiction & Non-Fiction

 Found poetry is a great way for students to create their own poetry with “no wrong answers.”

 Resource: Bronx Masquerade Bundle

 This Nikki Grimes novel in verse is a staple for teaching poetry, loved by teachers and students alike!
 Check out all my Bronx Masquerade resources in this bundle.

 Learn about some great CCSS aligned resources for your poetry unit.

 Resource: Creative Writing Prompts for Literary Devices (Poetry & Song Lyrics)

 These poetry & song lyrics snippets model poetic devices and inspire students to use them creatively in their own writing.